Earthquakes on May 8, 2026

 102.3 km---✓ ReviewedUSGS →

-This magnitude 2.2 event was detected 63 km E of Pedro Bay, Alaska on May 8, 2026, with origin time 23:28 UTC.
-The event originated approximately 102.3 km below the surface, classifying it as intermediate depth.
+The USGS recorded this magnitude 2.2 earthquake 63 km E of Pedro Bay, Alaska at 23:28 UTC on May 8, 2026.
+This was a intermediate depth earthquake, focused at 102.3 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 59.814°, -152.974°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 59.814°N, -152.974°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08